 |

-COURSE OUTCOME: a) Students will be able to describe and discuss the elements of effective management and discuss and apply the planning, organizing and control processes b) Students will be able to identify, discuss and/or describe various theories related to the development of leadership skills, motivation techniques, teamwork and effective communication c) Students will be able to apply the knowledge about management in the real life business |
+CO1: Students will be able to describe and discuss the elements of effective management and apply the planning, organizing and control processes CO2: Students will be able to identify, discuss and/or describe various theories related to the development of leadership skills, motivation techniques, teamwork and effective communication CO3: Students will be able to apply the knowledge about management in the real life business situation |

 Unit-1 |